vaywick/sa-pinns-tdd/README.md

 # sa-pinns-tdd

- implemented within the TensorFlow framework.
+SA-PINNs-TDD are implemented using either the TensorFlow or PyTorch frameworks.
+The Euler–Bernoulli-new and Allen–Cahn (AC) simulations are conducted in TensorFlow, while the remaining models are implemented in PyTorch.